compas-dev/compas_fab/docs/examples/02_description_models/02_robot.rst

 Robot artists allow visualizing robot models easily and efficiently.

-The following example illustrates how to load an entire robot model from an open source repository and render it in Rhino:
+The following example illustrates how to load an entire robot model from ROS and render it in Rhino:

-.. literalinclude :: files/02_robot_artist_rhino.py
+.. literalinclude :: files/02_robot_artist_rhino_from_ros.py
    :language: python

 .. raw:: html